-- I. Representation - No permanent employee will be laid off solely and only as a direct result of their or their agency's participation in a telecommuting project. - While an agency is free to determine if and where telecommuting is programmatically desirable, the specifics related to employee involvement in the telecommuting program must be developed in the agency labor/management forum. - This agreement does not waive any rights PEF has under the Taylor Law or any applicable statutes to negotiate over terms and conditions of employment. - II.
-Administrative/Programmatic Issues
+- I. Representation - No permanent employee will be laid off solely and only as a direct result of their or their agency's participation in a telecommuting project. - While an agency is free ultimately to determine if and where within the agency telecommuting is programmatically feasible, each agency shall develop a telecommuting policy.
+The specifics related to employee involvement in the telecommuting program, including where telecommuting is programmatically feasible, must be developed in the agency labor/management forum.

-- Employee participation in a "telecommuting" project is voluntary. - Telecommuting is defined as a formal, working arrangement of specified duration which designates a specific number of days per workweek or payroll period that employees will work from their home or other alternate site. - A range of tasks and functions might be considered appropriate for telecommuting (e.g., reading, report writing, etc.).
+- Each telecommuting policy must contain a finite term.
+The parties shall meet in the labor/management forum no less than 60 days prior to termination of any telecommuting policy. - This agreement does not waive any rights PEF has under the Taylor Law or any applicable statutes to negotiate over terms and conditions of employment. - II.
+Administrative/Programmatic Issues - Employee participation in a "telecommuting" project is voluntary. - Telecommuting is defined as a formal, working arrangement of specified duration which designates a specific number of days per workweek or payroll period that employees will work from their home or other alternate site. - A range of tasks and functions might be considered appropriate for telecommuting (e.g., reading, report writing, etc.).
 Equipment, supply needs, and the responsibilities of both the employee and the employer should be specified within the parameters of the telecommuting program. - Objective, consistently applied employee selection criteria based on operating needs and employee interests will be utilized.
-Generally, open application of volunteers in all suitable job titles should be allowed.
-Agencies are encouraged to establish a review process, beyond the supervisor level, for employees who volunteer and are denied.
+Generally, open application of volunteers in all suitable job titles should be allowed. - Telecommuting programs shall include a review process, beyond the supervisor level, for employees who volunteer and are denied.
 An employee not selected will be made aware of reasons for non-selection. - A procedure for the employee's withdrawal from the telecommuting program will be established by mutual agreement between PEF and the agency.
 A recommended standard is a 30-day notice by either the employee or the agency unless there is a mutual agreement on a shorter period or if an emergency exists. - Telecommuting assignments should be consistent with the employee's normal workday, job duties, and responsibilities, and should be clarified with the employee prior to commencement of the telecommuting assignment.
 The Public Employees Federation and the agency should jointly monitor the program. - Appropriate transitional training for both the telecommuting employee and their supervisor should be provided to assist in the transition to partial off-site work.
 This training should include, but not be limited to, potential increased or reduced employee cost resulting from telecommuting.
-The union must be offered an opportunity to review training curriculum and may attend during general presentations. - Agencies, to the greatest extent possible, should allow flexibility in the employee's choice of which days to telecommute.
-However, no more than four (4) days in any payroll period should be telecommuting days under normal circumstances.
+The union must be offered an opportunity to review training curriculum and may attend during general presentations. - Agencies, to the greatest extent possible, should allow flexibility in the employee's choice of which and how many days to telecommute per pay period or per week. - III.
+Conditions of Employment - All current law, rule, regulation, and contract provisions remain in effect for those employees who volunteer to participate in a telecommuting project, except as they may be modified by written agreement between GOER and PEF. - All telecommuting programs shall include procedures by which the work to be performed offsite is assigned and the manner in which the offsite work will be managed.